0nE01/Machine-learning/README.md

 <img src="https://github.com/0nE01/Machine-learning/assets/127254729/348200fa-2ca4-40b8-bcba-568eccd4d398" align = "right" width="450" height="350">

-###  In the wrold of machin learning there are lots of algorithms that are cool and amiazing.
+###  In the world of machine learning there are lots of algorithms that are cool and amazing. 😎

-###Those algorithms are so helpful and can solve lot's of our problems.
+### Those algorithms are so helpful and can solve lot's of our problems.

-### In this repo we covered few of Machine learning algorithms that you can use them.
+### We'll cover few of Machine learning algorithms.

-### You Can learn algorithms related ro :
+### You Can learn algorithms related to :

  * Regression 📈
  * Classification ⏺